HL7/davinci-epdx/input/pagecontent/pdeximplementationactorsinteractionsdatapayloadsandmethods.md

 All requesters (e.g., EHRs) **SHOULD** store provenance associated with any data exchanged as part of this IG if it is committed to their system.

-#### OAuth2.0 and FHIR API
+#### OAuth2.0 and FHIR API for Member-Mediated Exchange

 This section outlines the approach for a member to mediate the sharing of data between health plans, or with an app of their choice using the Patient Access API and the SMART-on-FHIR App Launch methods.
+If a Payer, as the new health plan, wished to offer members the ability to retrieve data from prior health plans they would need to provide an application that could be registered with other health plans to enable members to authenticate with their prior health plan and authorize sharing with their new health plan.
+The application would then retrieve data that is shared via the Patient Access API and could load that data into the member's record.

 In the STU2.1 version of the Payer Data Exchange (PDex) IG additional bulk exchange methods are defined that enable data exchange to occur between health plans ([Payer-to-Payer Bulk Exchange](payertopayerbulkexchange.html)), at the direction of the member, or to enable exchange with a Provider ([Provider Access API](provider-access-api.html)) unless a member has actively opted-out of data sharing with Providers.

 The well-defined mechanism for enabling Member/Patient authorization to share information with an application using the FHIR API is to use OAuth2.0 as the Authorization protocol.
 The member **SHALL** authenticate using